Ecology and Evolutionary Biology

 Chair

-Professors Richard Bribiescas (Anthropology), Craig Brodersen (School of the Environment), Nicholas Christakis (Sociology), Liza Comita (School of the Environment), Casey Dunn, Erika Edwards, Vanessa Ezenwa, Vivian Irish (Molecular, Cellular, & Developmental Biology), Walter Jetz, Thomas Near, David Post, Jeffrey Powell, Richard Prum, Eric Sargis (Anthropology), Oswald Schmitz (School of the Environment), David Skelly (School of the Environment), Jeffrey Townsend (Public Health), Paul Turner, David Vasseur
+Professors Richard Bribiescas (Anthropology), Craig Brodersen (School of the Environment), Nicholas Christakis (Sociology), Liza Comita (School of the Environment), Casey Dunn, Erika Edwards, Vanessa Ezenwa, Vivian Irish (Molecular, Cellular, and Developmental Biology), Walter Jetz, Thomas Near, David Post, Jeffrey Powell, Richard Prum, Eric Sargis (Anthropology), Oswald Schmitz (School of the Environment), David Skelly (School of the Environment), Jeffrey Townsend (Public Health), Paul Turner, David Vasseur

 Senior Lecturer Marta Martínez Wells